jdh8/wbridge5.book/constructive/notrump/stayman/README.md

 Structure is unchanged from 1NT-2♣; 2♠/♥.

 ### 2NT-3♣; 3NT(!) ###
-There is no invitation here, so direct 4 of majors become signoffs including Garbage Stayman.
+There is no invitation here, so direct 4♠/♥ become signoffs including Garbage Stayman.
 As a logical consequence, the South African transfers become slam tries.
 Nevertheless, they are not puppets because opener can bid a control instead of completing transfer, e.g. 2NT-3♣; 3NT-4♣; 4♦ shows